Meet our Volunteer Leaders

 Professionally, Tai-Chi has worked in Project Management and Business Analysis-related roles for over ten years on numerous Financial Services, Technology, and Legal projects.
-Tai-Chi holds a Juris Doctor from Loyola University Chicago and is currently pursuing his Master of Business Administration (online) from the University of Illinois at Urbana-Champaign (also his undergraduate alma mater where he majored in Advertising and minored in East Asian Languages and Cultures).
+Tai-Chi holds a Juris Doctor from Loyola University Chicago and a Master of Business Administration degree from the University of Illinois at Urbana-Champaign (also his undergraduate alma mater where he majored in Advertising and minored in East Asian Languages and Cultures).
 Tai-Chi and his wife Tiffany were recently married in 2019.
 They have family in Illinois, Michigan, Tennessee, Georgia, Hawaii, Taipei, Beijing, and Fuzhou.
 During his free time, Tai-Chi enjoys reading, board games, opera, and practicing martial arts.

 Eric Anton was born in Wilmington, Delaware and after graduating the University of Delaware in 2009 commissioned as a Second Lieutenant in the United States Army.
 After numerous assignments, including two tours in Afghanistan, he left active service becoming a Case Manager working with the homeless and is currently working on his Masters in Public Policy from American University.
 Eric has been married for eight years and has two children.
 His wife currently still serves in the United States Army as a physician.